Rokiis1/roadmap/test_case_design/3_level/3_level_case_design.md

 This introduces a more systematic way of designing test cases, where each test is derived from a clear rule rather than intuition.

+**Choosing the right technique**, each technique in this level addresses a different testing challenge.
+Use Equivalence Partitioning when inputs can be grouped by rules or ranges.
+Use Boundary Value Analysis when defects are likely at the edges of those ranges.
+Use Decision Table Testing when multiple conditions interact to produce outcomes.
+Use State Transition Testing when system behavior depends on sequences and history.
+Use Use Case Testing when validating complete user workflows.
+In practice, these techniques are often combined,and structured design is enhanced by the **experience-based approaches from Level 2**.

 We start with **Equivalence Partitioning**, which focuses on grouping inputs that are expected to behave in the same way.

 ## Equivalence Partitioning